 The Second Church Estates Commissioner is by convention an MP drawn from the governing party in the House of Commons.
 The Commissioner’s primary parliamentary role is to answer oral and written questions from MPs about Church of England matters.

-The post is a Crown appointment, made on the advice of the Prime Minister and whilst it is honorary and unpaid, the position of Second Church Estates Commissioner is included in the published list of Government members.
+The Second Church Estates Commissioner provides an important link between Government and the established Church of England and maintains the statutory accountability of the Church Commissioners to Parliament.
+It is a Crown appointment, made on the advice of the Prime Minister and whilst it is honorary and unpaid, the position of Second Church Estates Commissioner is included in the published list of Government members.

-For more on the organisational history of the Commissioners, click here.
+For more on the Commissioners, click here.